LariSantin/api-book-store/README.md

 # Book Store

-book store api is used for a book store to control books.
-The api allow the user register clients, books, and which book each client bought.
+book store api is used for a store to control books.
+The api allows the user register clients, books, and which book each client bought.

 Requirements: